knightsUCF/CarRacing/Log.md

+# Day 2 - Arrange World and Nightmode

+Arrange world tiles, decorations, and also night mode, setting up the lights.

-# 1 Day Ludum Dare MVP
+# Day 1 Ludum Dare MVP

 Let's try to get these important features done in one day as a Ludum Dare MVP: